PolymathicAI/PolymathicAI.github.io/_posts/2026-06-15-agent-rosetta.md

   <em style="color:gray">Figure 6: Example designs by Agent Rosetta on including one TRF in an existing protein.
 TRF is colored in purple, and RMSD to the native structure is computed at the end of the MD simulation of 1μs.</em>
 </p>

-The following video includes a visual representation of a portion of the MD simulation for the best design on 7SQ3.
-TRF, the glowing residue, remains well-packed in the core of the protein, without compromising the global structure.
+The following animation depicts a portion of the MD simulation for the best design on 7SQ3.
+TRF, the glowing residue, remains well-packed in the core of the protein without compromising the global structure.

 <p align="center" style="margin: 1.5rem 0;">
   <video style="width: 90%; max-width: 800px;" controls preload="metadata" poster="/images/blog/agent-rosetta/md.png">